Shree Samtem Basic School, Mushi

 The Story of the School

-Until recently the nearest school was in Nyisal, a challenging 3 hour walk away.
-A few children went to Nyisal School but summer floods and winter snow washed out the trail so frequently it was impossible for them to continue.
+Until recently the nearest school was in Nyisal, a hazardous 3 hour walk away.
+Summer floods washed out the trail so frequently that only 7 Mushi children ever made the trek to Nyisal School.
+Chime was one of them.

 photo by Jerry Jansson, Tripod of Koma